 Contributions to a Roth -- that is, the money you send to the custodian of the account -- can be withdrawn at any time, penalty- and tax-free.
-For example, let's say you contribute $3,000 to a Roth this year, and in three years, it grows to $4,000.
-You can withdraw your three-grand contribution at any time, no questions asked.
+For example, let's say you contribute $4,000 to a Roth this year, and in three years, it grows to $5,000.
+You can withdraw your four-grand contribution at any time, no questions asked.
 However, if you try to take out that $1,000 in growth before you're 59 1/2 and the account has not been open for five years, then you may be subject to taxes and penalties (again, except in special cases).

 So, if you plan to retire early, the Roth is a great place for your money because you can start withdrawing the money before age 59 1/2 without a hassle.
 Some experts suggest that this also makes the Roth a good account for college savings, emergency savings, and other goals.
 Believe it or not, those arguments have merit, but it's a complicated discussion -- a topic for a future article.
 Until then, consider opening a Roth -- you still have until April 17 to open an account for 2005.
 Visit our IRA Center for more details.